 - travel to and from Perth from regional WA, interstate. or overseas;

 - accommodation in Perth (including accommodation required following demobilisation for a Tropical Cyclone);

 - travel to and from:

-- the airport;
+- the Perth Airport;

 - o the volunteer medical; and

-- o information nights (all of which take place in Perth).
+- o information nights.

 - your time.